ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace that contains the NSG for adding members.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 4. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 5. Select the NSG to which you want to add members.
-The "Network security group details" page of the selected NSG is displayed.
+The Network security group details page of the selected NSG is displayed.

 6. In the Members section, click **Add member**.
 Existing virtual server instances that are part of the workspace is listed.
 If virtual servers are not listed, you can create a virtual server by completing the steps provided at [Creating an IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).